GoHypernet/hypernet-protocol/packages/contracts/README.md

 Each NFR can augment its registration logic (as well as add novel functionality) through the use of external *modules*.
 A module is a stateless external contract which can be given the `REGISTRAR_ROLE` and thus extend an NFR's capability in an algorithmic fashion.
-For example, the a `LazyMintModule.sol` contract offers a means to add lazy minting functionality to an NFR, while the `MerkleDropModule.sol` contract implements a mechanism to fascility airdrop functionality.
+For example, the a `LazyMintModule.sol` contract offers a means to add lazy minting functionality to an NFR, while the `MerkleDropModule.sol` contract implements a mechanism to fascilitate airdrop functionality.
 The `REGISTRAR_ROLE_ADMIN` can add and remove these modules from their
 NFR as needed.

 Lastly, the Hypernet NFR implements a native mechanism for registration by staking token.
 By default, this feature is disabled, but the